shazow/everything/receivers-in-go.md

 will be GREAT!.. or will it?

 What if we refactor the code and `this` is no longer referring to the same thing as before?
-And are we also giving up valuable semantic meaning?
+And are we giving up valuable semantic meaning?

 ### Reshaping our code